 There were five applicants, three from Kazakhstan and two from Uzbekistan.
 They were women taken from Kazakhstan and Uzbekistan to work in convenience stores in the Golyanovo district of Moscow, between 2002 and 2016.
 They were severely exploited in this context in dreadful conditions and beaten for periods ranging from six months to ten years.
 They were not paid for the hard work that included inter alia excessive working hours and carrying of heavy objects.
 Their identity documents were taken away.
 They had no labour contracts.
 Their migration status was irregular.
 They were confined in the stores and constantly subjected to surveillance.
 The violence included not only beatings, but also rapes, forced pregnancies, forced abortion and removal of their children.

 They all suffered severe physical and mental injuries, which were medically documented.
 The applicants managed to escape and return to their home countries.
 With the help of an NGO, they filed criminal complaints to the Russian authorities.
 The International Organization for Migration was also involved and submitted relevant information to the Russia authorities.
 The Ministry of the Interior of Kazakhstan sent a legal assistance request to the General Prosecutor’s Office of Russia in relation to a criminal investigation concerning offences allegedly committed against the first applicant and her minor sister, the second applicant.
 The Kazakhstani Ombudsman also officially contacted the Russian Ombudsman to report the exploitation and the ill-treatment.
 The Russian authorities initiated preliminary inquiries.
 However, no official criminal investigation was opened at domestic level.

+The Court unanimously found that Russia breached both the substantive and the procedural limb of Article 4 of the Convention.
+In particular, Russia failed to ‘put in place an adequate legislative and administrative framework to prohibit and prevent trafficking, forced labour and servitude and to protect its victims.’
+Russia also failed to take operational measures to protect the applicants.
+As to the procedural limb, the Court concluded that Russia failed to conduct effective investigation.
+As already mentioned above, violation of Article 14 in conjunction with Article 4 was also found.
+Finally, it should be also mentioned that substantial sums were awarded to the applicants for non-pecuniary damages (ranging between 52 000 to 78 000 EUR).

 The Role of the Legal Concept of Slavery